dtonhofer/sudoku_solver_in_java/README.md

 Take a log at `example.log` for example output.

+## TODO

+- Read the initial board as text input from the command line and output a more nicely printed board.
+- The "alldifferent" constraint misses the trick that if there are n decision variables with the same domain of size n, none of the values in that domain can appear in any decision variable being monitored by that constraint.
+- More tests.

 ## Done differently

 With languages that provide the right abstraction you can go right for it in a few lines: